 How do we put our design approach to work?
 We give the customer full design freedom then share our knowledge and work flexibly to engineer a solution to fit their needs exactly.
 A good example is the Astrid Helene workboat.
 This is one of the world’s first fully electric workboats, designed and built by Grovfjord Mekanske Verksted, Norway.
 With no engine noise, no diesel fumes, zero emission, and exceptional maneuverability, it reduces emissions on site at the Northern Lights salmon farm by approximately 90 tonnes CO2 annually — the average emissions of a diesel-powered fish farm workboat.

-Read the full story or take a scroll through the digital story
+Read the full case story or take a scroll through the interactive story.

 Contact our experts